tinyredinc/notes/real_estate/project_fact_sheet_guild.md

 - Prime Location
   - Situated on the urban fringe of Toronto, adjacent to a well-established industrial park with easy highway access.
 - Manageable Risk
-  - No re-zoning required, eliminating much of the uncertainty typically associated with real estate development.
+  - With no re-zoning necessary, much of the typical uncertainty in real estate development is eliminated.
 - Premium Return
-  - Given the risk level, this project offers a highly competitive rate of return both within and outside the industry.
+  - Considering the risk profile, this project delivers an exceptionally competitive rate of return, both within and beyond the industry.
 - Experienced Developer
-  - Costone Group is a reputable local developer with a strong track record, boasting dozens of successful real estate development and construction management projects.
+  - Costone Group is a local developer with a solid track record, boasting dozens of successful real estate development and construction management projects.

 ## Quick Facts